-Community input was collected during the fall of 2013 via an online survey.
+Community input was collected during the fall of 2008 via an online survey.
 Based upon the existing information and the community input, each community developed goals and objectives for parks and recreation in their community Bay County.
 Each community also planned for an action program to accomplish the goals and objectives of the plan.

 The consultant completed the draft Parks and Recreation Master Plan document and it was made available for review at the Bay County Building and four of the branches of the Bay County public library for at least 30 days in January 2014.
 A PDF file of the draft was also available on the Bay County web site.
-The reviewing opportunity was advertised in the Bay City Times and in County Executive Tom Hickner's monthly online newsletter.
+The reviewing opportunities were advertised in the Bay City Times, the Democrat Legal, and the Pinconning Journal.
 The final opportunity for community input occurred at the advertised public meeting held prior to adoption of the plan.
 This meeting was held on January 21, at 4:30 p.m. at the County Building.
 In the weeks following the public hearing, each participating community adopted the joint recreation plan via resolution.
 Communities with parks and recreation committees or commissions had that body pass a resolution recommending adoption prior to the governing body's adoption.
-Copies of the advertisements and the resolutions are included in the Appendix.
+Copies of those resolutions are included in the Appendix.